Top free resources for teaching and learning Science

 The National Science Digital Library is the nation’s online library for education and research in science, technology, engineering, and mathematics.
 It provides free math lessons and activities aligned with the Math Common Core Standards, as well as STEM-related blogs and other free teacher resources and lesson plan ideas.
 Targeted for K-12 teachers, higher-education professionals, and librarians, NSDL also provides science literary maps and iTunes multimedia files.

-National Science Resources Center - Provided by the Smithsonian Institution and the National Academies to improve the learning and teaching of science for all students throughout the world.
+National Science Resources Center is provided by the Smithsonian Institution and the National Academies to improve the learning and teaching of science for all students throughout the world.

-Science Netlinks - Internet-based free learning activities, tools, reviewed websites to support K-12 standards-based teaching and learning.
+Science Netlinks is an Internet-based free learning activities, tools, reviewed websites to support K-12 standards-based teaching and learning.
 Affiliated Organization: American Association for the Advancement of Science.

-NOAA Educational Ocean Service - NOAA joins hundreds of organizations and agencies in a celebration of science to make science more accessible, personally meaningful, and locally relevant.
+NOAA (NOAA Educational Ocean Service) joins hundreds of organizations and agencies in a celebration of science to make science more accessible, personally meaningful, and locally relevant.
 Be sure to check their lesson plan library.
 Students will be thrilled to engage in activities and games in the Planet Arcade .

-U.S. Geological Survey - USGS, an unbiased, multi-disciplinary science organization that focuses on biology, geography, geology, geospatial information, and water, our natural resources, and the natural hazards that threaten us.
+USGS (U.S. Geological Survey) is an unbiased, multi-disciplinary science organization that focuses on biology, geography, geology, geospatial information, and water, our natural resources, and the natural hazards that threaten us.